 Mountain guides have a strong connection to nature, largely due to the many personal and working adventures they have had in the outdoors.
 They have extensive training in understanding the geology, fauna and flora of the mountain environment.
 Many of them have grown up in this environment and, as a result, have developed a powerful relationship to it.
-No one can be a mountain guide without loving in mountains.
+No one can be a mountain guide without loving the mountains.

 In these hectic times, mountains offer a place of beauty and tranquility.
 This can be found not only by those seeking simple adventures, but also by those wishing to challenge themselves.
 Each in their ways, mountains and mountain guides teach us about the joys of experiencing the natural environment.